preesm/preesm.github.io/_docs/06-devdoc.md

 ```
 ./releng/build_and_test.sh --fast
 ```
-This is the command that is run on Travis CI.
+This is the command that is run on Github Actions.

 During the execution of the tests, if some failure occurs, the output will look like the following:
 ```